zeroluck/docs/sources/reference/interception-scripts/index.md

 this type.
 The application should call all of them according to the level.

-This script type adds only one method to base script type:
+This script type adds only one method to the base script type:

 `def endSession(self, httpRequest, authorizationGrant, configurationAttributes):`